sebastianpauli/netgis-client/HOWTO.md

 var client = new netgis.Client();
 ```

-The client will then try to auto load the old config format, which result in roughly the same Client setup:
+The client will then try to auto load the old config format, which should result in roughly the same Client setup:

 ![Screenshot](https://sebastianpauli.net/netgis/demo/howto_legacy.jpg)